The 3 ways billions in medical debt is set to be wiped from credit reports

 - From July 1, 2022, paid medical debt that had been sent to collection will no longer be included on credit reports.
 Previously this debt remained on credit reports for up to seven years.

-- Unpaid medical debt will now take one year to show on a credit report instead of the current six months timeframe.
+- Unpaid medical debt will now take one year to show on a credit report instead of the current six months time frame.

 - Beginning the first half of 2023, medical debt of under $500 will no longer show on credit reports.